-I. STATEMENT OF JURISDICTION1

-II.
-ORDER IN QUESTION

-III.
-STATEMENT OF QUESTION PRESENTED

-IV.
-SCOPE AND STANDARD OF REVIEW

-V. STATEMENT OF THE CASE

-VI.
-SUMMARY OF ARGUMENT

-VII.
-ARGUMENT

-А. Under the Supreme Court's interpretation of the Election Code, a mail-in ballot with an undated signature is per se invalid and, thus, must be set aside7

-В. The Election Code's requirements relative to the Voter Declaration are mandatory, rather than directory10

-1. Boockvar 's interpretation of the secrecy requirement in Section 3150.16(a) as mandatory applies with equal force to the provision's Voter Declaration mandate

-2. The Voter Declaration provision does not fall within the limited exception under which a mandatory provision can be treated as directory

-C. Courts have already held that where the Election Code requires a dated signature, an elector's failure to supply the date is a fatal defect

-D. The Supreme Court's analysis of the ability to "cure" non- compliant ballots in Boockvar controls the outcome here18

-VIII.
-CONCLUSION
+I. INTRODUCTION1 II.
+STATEMENT OF JURISDICTION2 III.
+STATEMENT OF QUESTIONS PRESENTED IV.
+STATEMENT OF THE CASE V. ARGUMENT A. The Court should exercise its extraordinary jurisdiction over this appeal В. Under this Court's interpretation of the Election Code, a mail-in ballot with an undated signature is per se invalid and, thus, must be set aside C. The Election Code's requirements relative to the Voter Declaration are mandatory, rather than directory 1.
+Boockvar 's interpretation of the secrecy requirement in of Section 3150.16(a) as mandatory applies with equal force to the provision's Voter Declaration mandate 2.
+The Voter Declaration provision does not fall within the limited exception under which a mandatory provision can be treated as directory.
+14 D. Courts have already held that where the Election Code requires a dated signature, an elector's failure to supply the date is a fatal defect E. This Court's analysis of the ability to "cure" non-compliant ballots in Boockvar controls the outcome here20 VI.
+CONCLUSION AND RELIEF SOUGHT